Month: November 2020

 Person scanning an inventory barcode using a rugged mobile device.

-Barcode reading capability converts mobile devices into scanning devices.
-Barcode scanning uses the device’s integrated camera to quickly read 1D barcodes and 2D barcodes, such as QR codes.
+Barcode reading capability converts mobile devices into barcode scanners.
+Barcode scanning uses the device’s integrated camera to quickly read barcodes.
 Applications of barcodes in maintenance management include:

 • Tracking assets via asset tags